|

 Looking out for these signs can help you when your boiler has an issue or is nearing the end of its life.
 Danger signs for the lifespan of your boiler

 Before you get to the stage of experiencing any of these danger signs, there are other ways you can extend the lifespan of your boiler.
 These are relatively easy to take up, and if you work with a qualified heating engineer, they will be happy to help.
 How to extend the lifespan of your boiler Schedule an annual service with a Gas Safe registered engineer to ensure your boiler lasts as long as possible.
 Companies such as Fix First Heating offer maintenance packages, which means you can spread the cost of servicing over a year through low-cost monthly payments.
 It also gives you peace of mind knowing if there is an issue during the year, they will schedule a visit and fix it for you.
 Checking your pressure levels on the boiler will help you identify any issues as early as possible.
 Ask your heating engineer to show you how to do this.
 Fix First Heating is always happy to do this.
 Once you know where to look, it’s a relatively easy job.
 Over time, boilers accumulate sludge and debris in the system.
 If this happens, it can be detrimental to the efficiency of your boiler and, over time, will bring the system to a standstill.
 Installing a magnet filter is a straightforward way to reduce the build-up of unwanted particles.
 Living in a hard water area can also cause issues with your boiler.
 Limescale can be deposited in the system and have a similar effect.
 A water softener will reduce this kind of debris.
 Finally, boilers have pipework, which can freeze in the cold winter months.
 Insulating your pipes can prevent freezing and potentially the damage this can cause.
 Not least, it can keep your boiler working when you need it most!
 When should I consider replacing my boiler?
 Sometimes, it just isn’t possible to continue repairing an old boiler.
 Regular maintenance will extend its life, but most homeowners opt for a replacement after about 15 years.
 The newer models are very energy efficient, meaning you would save on your energy bills, and the performance would be much more reliable.
 So, if your boiler breaks down frequently, appears less efficient, or is over 15 years old, investing in a new one may be more cost-effective.
 With the right level of maintenance in place, your boiler can last up to 20 years.
 Regular servicing and dealing with any minor issues promptly can help ensure your boiler runs efficiently for as long as possible.
 If you’re unsure about the condition of your boiler or worried about breakdowns, get in touch with Fix First Heating.
 We offer a range of services that will give you peace of mind.
+This is a question we get asked a lot.
+Replacing your boiler is one of the biggest household expenses you’ll have, so it’s wise to consider your options carefully.

 Our website has a quote tool to let you see how much a new boiler will cost, but the truth is, a replacement boiler might not be your best option.
 So, what things should you consider while deciding whether to keep your old boiler running for longer.
 Cost of Repair If your boiler is faulty, the repair might not cost a bomb.
 Most repairs are less than £300, a fraction of the cost of a new boiler.
 If it’s a more expensive component, you may decide to cut your losses and replace the boiler.
 You could ask your engineer to quote for a repair before making your decision.
 Age Most heating companies will advise you to change your boiler if it’s over 10 years.
 We don’t agree.
 If a boiler was fitted after 2005, it’s already A-rated.
 The efficiency of a boiler doesn’t reduce over time.
 So, if your gas bills are your primary concern and your boiler is still in good nick, then keep it going.
 Efficiency Boilers fitted up to the mid-90s will be running at as little as 65% efficiency, meaning you’re wasting 35% of all the heat the boiler produces.
 After this time, boilers could give efficiency levels of around 80%.
 Modern condensing boilers claim to run at up to 95% efficiency, but they have to be installed correctly or you could still be wasting energy.
 We can help adjust your system to make your existing boiler work more efficiently.
 Cost of replacement You could save around £350 a year by replacing an E or F rated boiler with an A rated condensing boiler.
 So, the cost could potentially be recouped in about 10 years.
 However, the savings are not as big for D rated boilers, some of which are still in good condition and could potentially keep running for many years if properly looked after by servicing regularly.
 Condition of the boiler If your boiler has been neglected or has sprung leaks, the cost to repair might be so high that a new boiler with a long warranty would be the better option.
 If the boiler was cheap and badly installed then a new, reliable boiler is the best option.
 Again, we’re here to assess your system and give you honest advice.
 Parts Manufacturers stop making parts for their boilers once the demand for those bits dries up.
 But, the parts that become obsolete first are the ones that are less likely to fail, meaning the most common parts, such as fans or control boards, may still be replaceable.
 Ultimately, the decision is yours.
 Get in touch and we can give you honest advice to help you make an informed decision.
 Have you ever had an engineer come to service your boiler who’s been in and out in 20 minutes?